 A new study has found that the children of working mothers are more likely to grow up to be successful and earn more than their peers.

-The study, conducted by Harvard Business School, surveyed 50,000 people in 24 countries.
+, conducted by Harvard Business School, surveyed 50,000 people in 24 countries.
 Researchers also supplemented their data with two International Social Survey Programme surveys and local polls.

 Study lead author Kathleen McGinn, a professor of business administration at Harvard Business School, explained:

 “There are very few things that have such a clear effect on gender inequality as being raised by a working mother.”

 A daily dose of Asian America's essential stories, in under 5 minutes.

 Get our collection of Asian America's most essential stories to your inbox daily for free.

 Daughters of working moms tend to earn 23% more as adults than daughters of stay-at-home moms.
 Women of working mothers were also more likely to be employed and hold managerial positions.